y2s82/goblin_camp/Goblin Camp/Readme.txt

 http://bitbucket.org/genericcontainer/goblin-camp
 Code contributions are welcome!

+-- Version 0.15 --

+v0.15 has a slew of new features, among them seasonal changes (ice!), battlements, new invader ai, stat tracking and exotic immigrants.
+Also old features were balanced and bugs squashed.
+Version 0.15 also has a rewritten multithreaded pathfinder that should eliminate most of the crashes that were present in earlier versions.

+*Battlements allow your orcs to fire over walls with their bows *Rain
+*Winter - The ground gets covered with snow and the river freezes over *Terrain overlay, press 't' to view only the terrain + creatures *Immigrant creatures.
+Trolls are the only immigrants right now, but more can easily be modded in.
+*River width and depth configurable in config.py *Performance optimizations
+*Many tileset renderer improvements both in performance and features (you can find the translucent ui option in the settings menu) *Statistics are now gathered (production, death, filth generated) and points are calculated from it.
+*Items flow downstream
+*Rewrite of the pathfinder in terms of threadsafety.
+Should eliminate most if not all crashes.
+*Autosaves
+*Keyboard cursor movement was finally fixed.
+You can use the numberpad instead of the mouse if you want to.
+*UI has been improved, scroll bars are better and the menu disappears when you make a choice, though it leaves your choice visible as a tooltip.
+*Water can be barreled and is now required for several products.
+*Creatures avoid fire better.
+*Wind now behaves more realistically, and instead of being completely random will only shift a set amount from the prevailing direction.
+This allows better planning against total death by fire.
+*The river is now generated slightly smarter, and filling tiles with earth should work more as expected.
+*Save compression, saves a lot of space and isn't very notable speed-wise.
+*Improved tutorial
+*Setting to pause on danger (attack or fire)
+*Goblins will now dump surplus items into the spawning pool, handily eliminating the problem of accumulating a big pile of wooden clubs from kobold attacks.

 -- Version 0.141 --

 Version v0.141 fixes (hopefully) all of the crash bugs found in v0.14, as well as the content that was sligthly